joshdoman/peerfed-solidity/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

 A Solidity implementation of the Util protocol.
-The protocol is currently deployed on the Rootstock testnet.
+The protocol is currently deployed on the RSK testnet.
 An interactive frontend can be found at [https://testnet.theutil.org](https://testnet.theutil.org) or built locally using [this repository](https://github.com/joshdoman/util-frontend).
 Learn more at [https://theutil.org/util.pdf](https://theutil.org/util.pdf)

 ## Disclaimer